Genes and dementia

 Is genetic testing available?

 Diagnostic and predictive testing is available on the NHS for the mutations known to cause frontotemporal dementia.
-If there is a strong history of FTD in your immediate family, your doctor may offer to refer you for genetic testing.
+If there is a strong history of FTD in your immediate family or your doctor suspects that you may have a genetic disorder that increases your risk of vascular dementia, they may offer to refer you for genetic testing.

-People with Down’s syndrome have an extra copy of the APP gene which leads to the amyloid build-up associated with Alzheimer’s disease.
+People with Down’s syndrome are born with an extra piece of DNA.
+This means they also have an extra copy of the APP gene which leads to the amyloid build-up associated with Alzheimer’s disease.
 While not everyone with Down’s syndrome will go on to develop symptoms of Alzheimer’s, the risk is much higher.
-The prevalence of dementia in people with Down’s syndrome increases from 2% of those aged 30–39 years, to 10% of those aged 40–49 years, 35% in people aged 50–59 years, and 55% in the age group 60–69 years.
+Around one in ten people with Down’s syndrome develop Alzheimer’s between the ages of 40-49 years.
+This increases to over half of people aged 60-69 years.

 Genetic tests for mutations that cause dementia are only appropriate for a very small number of people.
 It depends on the disease that caused the dementia in your family, how many family members were affected and what age they developed the condition.

-Deciding to take a genetic test for dementia is a big decision and requires very careful thought.
+Deciding to take a genetic test for dementia is a big decision and needs very careful thought.
 Many people may not wish to know if they carry a faulty gene that causes dementia.
 Others may feel it would help them and their families to plan for the future.
+This is something you can discuss with your doctor.

-Not all mutations that cause dementia have been identified, meaning that some families may have many affected individuals but no mutation can be found.
-Therefore a negative test result cannot always exclude a genetic cause of the disease.
+Not all mutations that cause dementia have been identified, meaning that some families may have many affected members, but no mutation can be found.
+Therefore, a negative test result cannot always rule out a genetic cause of a disease.

 If a test is appropriate, your doctor should be able to refer you to a genetic counsellor or geneticist.
 They will discuss with you the pros and cons of taking a test and any limitations the test may have.
 They will also tell you where the results will be kept, who they will be shared with and what the next steps would be.
 For people found to have a genetic mutation that causes dementia, these discussions can also cover the options available when considering starting a family.

 Several months of genetic counselling are required before family members can undergo predictive genetic testing.
-This allows them to discuss the implications of any test result, considering a broad range of areas like finances, insurance and family planning.
-Predictive genetic testing is not the right decision for everyone and it is perfectly acceptable to decline testing after a period of genetic counselling.
+This allows them to discuss what a potential test result may mean, considering a broad range of areas like finances, insurance and family planning.
+Predictive genetic testing is not the right decision for everyone and it is OK to decline testing after a period of genetic counselling.

 Research into dementia genetics

-Alzheimer’s Research UK has funded more than £4m of pioneering research to understand the genetic basis of dementia.
-Pinpointing new genes and understanding how they work provides vital clues to the cause of these diseases, taking researchers closer to new treatments.
+Alzheimer’s Research UK has funded more than £6.7m of pioneering research to understand the genetic basis of dementia.
+Pinpointing new genes and understanding how they work provides vital clues to the cause of diseases like Alzheimer’s, taking researchers closer to new treatments.

-We believe that dementia can only be defeated through research.
-Thanks to the generosity of our supporters, we hope to support many more studies into the risk factors of dementia.
+We believe that only research can make breakthroughs possible.
+Thanks to the generosity of our supporters, we will support many more studies into the risk factors for dementia.